crmathieu/daq/README.md

 # daq
-Daq is an attempt to simulate the flow of data between a moving vehicle (it could be a rocket, a car or anything else) and a ground station.
-The ground station stream the data to clients that connect to it using an authentication token.
+Daq is an attempt to simulate the flow of data between a rocket and a ground station during a launch (it could be any type of vehicle that requires a form of data transmission).
+The ground station, in turn, streams the data to clients that connect to it using an authentication token.

 ### Vehicle
 In this simulation, we use the dynamics of a rocket launch to generate the data.
 This data is sent to the ground station that has any number of client connected to it.
-Clients may use a portion (or the whole set) of the data.
+Clients are receiving the data through a permanent websocket connection allowing for "realtime data processing".
+Upon arrival to the client, the data can be used to visualize what the vehicle is doing or can be logged for later processing.

 ### Ground station
-The ground station has 3 essential functions:
+The ground station has 3 functions:
-- receive data from the vehicle and compare CRC32 calculated and CRC32 value provided in packet header to make sure no error were introduced in the transmission.
+- Make sure there were no error in the data received from the vehicle (comparing CRC32 calculated and CRC32 transmitted).
 - Place the set of datapoints received to its streaming queue.
-- Accept connection requests from clients to allow them to access streaming data
+- Accept connection requests from clients to allow them to access the streaming data.
+Clients have the choice to access the stream from the most recent data, or the oldest data.

 # Visualize the data coming from the vehicle